Home

 Created from skateboard sounds and released on a Japanese CD, these were processed in every imaginable piece of software until they were just right & edgy.

-Created for the 60x60 project from the chirp of a single cricket.
-Non-streaming (downloadable) MP3.
+Created for the 60x60 project from the chirp of a single cricket (which can be heard at the very end).

 LiquidBirds was created for me, David Gunn, and Eric Ross, and is an environmental piece for the players' voices and video.
 The playback DVD is available from the composer.
-Non-streaming (downloadable) MP3.
-Non-streaming (downloadable) video.
 Available from Frog Peak Music

 Llama Butter / performance piece for tuba & tape / 20 minutes

 Word file Written for tubist Mark Nelson, Llama Butter is a half-hour work with optional dance and staging.
 In its full-blown version, the tubist is cloaked in furs on a stage with flaming torches, playing an all-black tuba.
 Nelson gave it a brilliant premiere -- but without the painted instrument.
-Non-streaming (downloadable) MP3.
-Non-streaming (downloadable) video in hi-res Windows media, lo-res Windows media, or lo-res Real media.
+Non-streaming (downloadable) video in lo-res Windows media or lo-res Real media.
 Available from Frog Peak Music

 Eleven spectral variations of The Warbler's Garden, dovetailed and overlain, created for my own listening pleasure and, I hope, yours.